Haritha1612/FrequencyDictionary/README.md

 Application Description:

 To Create a console application to perform frequency dictionary for a given text file.

 Application Overview:

-1.Input File - this is a text file (*.txt) containing words separated by spaces and/or new line characters. the content of this source file is expected to be encoded in Windows-1252 format.
+1. Input File - this is a text file (*.txt) containing words separated by spaces and/or new line characters. the content of this source file is expected to be encoded in Windows-1252 format.

-2.Word Processing - Once the data is identified, the process starts interpretting the occurrence of each word identified and is stored in a dictionary as a key value pair.
+2. Word Processing - Once the data is identified, the process starts interpretting the occurrence of each word identified and is stored in a dictionary as a key value pair.
 Word followed by its occurrence count.

-3.Sorting - Once the counting of words is completed, we then sort the collection in the descending order.
+3. Sorting - Once the counting of words is completed, we then sort the collection in the descending order.

-4.OutputFile - the results are then saved to the given output file (*.txt) in the encoded windows 1252 format.
+4. OutputFile - the results are then saved to the given output file (*.txt) in the encoded windows 1252 format.

 5. Error Handling - to ensure the arguments provided are valid and that the file and the file path is valid. to capture errors.